paramaggarwal/blog/content/the-app-ecosystem-of-india/index.md

 ---
-title: "The App Ecosystem of India (2016)"
+title: 'The App Ecosystem of India (2016)'
-description: "So here are the top 15 apps and which I personally believe are indicative of the app ecosystem.
-It might be argued that the Play Store top charts would be a better indication given that it has a much…"
+description: 'So here are the top 15 apps and which I personally believe are indicative of the app ecosystem.
+It might be argued that the Play Store top charts would be a better indication given that it has a much…'
-date: "2016-10-23T03:56:20.366Z"
+date: '2016-10-23T03:56:20.366Z'
 categories:
   - India
   - Mobile Apps
   - Market Research